 What experience do you have working in the indoor air industry?

 I have worked in the area of indoor air quality for the last 15 years, specialising in the HVAC industry and working with leading HVAC organisations like Breathing Buildings and Novareus.
 I have been part of the emerging field of indoor air cleaning technologies since 2018.
-I currently provide consultancy services to companies, such as Air Rated and IEQ, who are looking to launch their IAQ offerings as well as a number of positions concerning new standards for indoor air quality.
+I currently provide consultancy services to companies, such as Air Rated and SPIRE IAQ, who are looking to launch their IAQ offerings as well as a number of positions concerning new standards for indoor air quality.

 Are our indoor air environments prepared to stop disease spread?